 Squamish, B.C. is roughly an hour north of Vancouver and an excellent place to visit if you love the outdoors.
 The New York Times listed it as one of the top places in the world to go to in 2015.
 I’ve been coming here since I was in my twenties and I still love going there.
-I’m hoping I can spend more time in the future and recommend a Squamish day trip if you’re traveling to Vancouver and want to spend time outside.
+I’m hoping I can spend more time in the future and recommend a Squamish day trip if you’re travelling to Vancouver and want to spend time outside.

 Squamish Day Trip Stop 1: Britannia Beach

 Britannia Beach is part of Squamish where an old mine, now mining museum, is located.
 My friend Christy and I stopped here just to check out the docks for some photos.
 It’s definitely worth stopping.
-It’s really cool to see the color of the glacier water meet the ocean water.
+It’s really cool to see the colour of the glacier water mix with ocean water.

 I love a good dock photo